keptn-contrib/dynatrace-service/documentation/troubleshooting.md

 - If SLIs and SLOs should be defined using YAML files, define SLOs by creating a `slo.yaml` file, or
 - If SLIs and SLOs should be sourced from a dashboard, add a `dashboard` entry to the `dynatrace/dynatrace.conf.yaml` configuration file

-## Dynatrace Metrics API returned zero data points
+## Evaluation fails: Dynatrace Metrics API returned zero data points

 Evaluation fails and the shipyard-controller reports:
 > `no evaluation performed by lighthouse because SLI failed with message Dynatrace Metrics API returned zero data points...`